cbk2000/docusaurus-ova/README.md

 ### Node JS
 Docusaurus is built on top of React, a JavaScript framework used to build user interfaces.
 To be able to "build" Docusaurus websites, we first need to setup NodeJS.
 Normally, this can be done thru package managers (like `apt`).
-However, the version of NodoJS available through `apt` is no longer maintained.
+However, the version of NodeJS available through `apt` is no longer maintained.
 Therefore, we can either install it manually through [the official website](https://nodejs.org/en/download), or we can use a script that helps us with that, such as [node version manager](https://github.com/nvm-sh/nvm#install--update-script).

 Using `nvm`, all we need to do is run the two scripts given in their repository (linked above), and we'd have access to `nvm`.
 Then, we just need to run `nvm install --lts`.
 If no longer needed, we can run `nvm uninstall --lts`.